holtzermann17/ethics-hccc-treatment/treatment.md

 # Conclusions
 Hopefully we can answer these questions:

-1. How can I practically engage with these issues as a computer science researcher?
+1. **How can I practically engage with these issues as a computer science researcher?**
+2. - as a researcher how can I fit inside an ethical framework without disrupting my day-to-day way of work, that in itself guides me as a railway.
-2. Tech design and CS thinking: creativity as mirror of ethical principles?
+3. **Tech design and CS thinking: creativity as mirror of ethical principles?**
-3. Research Ethics, Practitioner Ethics, relating to other forms of Professional Ethics
+4. **Research Ethics, Practitioner Ethics, relating to other forms of Professional Ethics**
-4. Interfaces and establishing relationships between people and things?
+5. **Interfaces and establishing relationships between people and things?**
-5. How do I relate to knowledge, and with/to the whole body of historical philosophy, science, inquiry, and maybe AI and tech systems?
+6. **How do I relate to knowledge, and with/to the whole body of historical philosophy, science, inquiry, and maybe AI and tech systems?**

+# References

+Johnson, Robert, and Adam Cureton.
+"Kant’s moral philosophy."
+(2004).

+Kant, Immanuel.
+"Groundwork of the metaphysics of morals.(1785)."
+(1785): 33.

+Paul, Richard, and Linda Elder.
+"Ethical reasoning."
+Dillon Beach, CA: The Foundation for Critical Thinking (2003).

+##
+#### notes that existed b4
+- Classical perspectives on Ethics (1.0)
+- go deep maybe into pre-aristotle (1.0)
+- Aristotelian vs Platonic (1.0)